Tuesdays – 10:30am to 11:30am

 During the school year, the Cooke County Library has local artwork from the different county schools.
 The displays are two weeks long.
 They help to brighten up the facility and promote the schools in Cooke County.
 This year marks the 10th year of this fun collaboration!
 We encourage the students, their families and other patrons, to come and look at the artwork.
 If you have any questions about this program you can speak to Kimberly Reiter at 668-5530.

 In January 2010, the Director started the “1,2,3, the Story is Coming to Me” community outreach initiative that introduces children to the concept and love of reading.
-The curriculum was developed for local childcare centers in the Gainesville area.
+The curriculum was developed for local childcare centers in Cooke County.
 Starting Fall of 2011, classes at some of the local school systems were added.

 In May 2012, the Cooke County Library received its first of many grants to support this literacy initiative.
 This project has been funded in part by Target, NETLS and the Walmart Foundation.
 Currently, this project is funded by the John & Sandy Schmitz Family.

 The library continues to provide 2 children’s classes a year to 11 local childcare centers and 5 local school systems that have pre-school classes.
 Each child in these classes is given their own book to take home.